Non-interacting fermions

 Often, a relevant first step in studying a many-body fermionic quantum system is to solve the single-particle problem by using some heuristics to replace interacting terms by an effective potential in the original Hamiltonian.
 A generic single-particle fermionic Hamiltonian can be expressed as

-In aleph and everywhere in the documentation, we refer to operators that only involve hopping terms as free, in analogy to a particle which is free to roam around in a potential landscape.
+In Aleph and everywhere in the documentation, we refer to operators that only involve hopping terms as free, in analogy to a particle which is free to roam around in a potential landscape.

 The matrix is a Hermitian matrix when the above representation represents a Hamiltonian.
 By relaxing the hermitian constraint, the above equation can be used to represent any operator whose action on states is non-trivial only in the single-particle sector.